Updated 18 August 2020

-Many business owners are unaware of the importance of registering their trademark, even though in time this could become one of their most valued assets.
+Many business owners are unaware of the importance of registering their Trade marks, even though this may become one of their most valuable assets.

 This can be because many wrongly assume that once they have registered their name at Companies House, or have secured a domain, they have unrestricted rights to the name in conjunction with all aspects of their business.

 A company name identifies a legal entity.
 By incorporating a company at Companies House, the owner of the company will only be preventing other businesses from registering an identical or very closely similar company name.
-Incorporation of a company therefore does not prevent other people from selling goods or providing services under an identical or a similar name.
+Crucially, incorporation of a company does not prevent other people from selling goods or providing services under an identical or a similar name.

-A registered trademark is entirely different from a company name.
-A trademark is a distinguishable Mark whether it is a word mark, strapline, logo or a combination, which identifies goods or services of a particular source from those of others.
+A registered Trade mark is entirely different from a company name.
+A Trade mark is a distinguishable Mark, which identifies goods or services of a particular source, from those of others.
 A Trade Mark can take different forms, for example, a business name, a product name, a logo or the name of a service.

-Trademark registration grants the exclusive right to use the trademark in relation to the goods and/or services in respect of which it is registered for an indefinite period of time (provided renewal dates are met and the trademark is put to genuine use).
-Once registered, it will deter other parties from misrepresenting or copying a brand identity, and will give you the enforceable right to stop infringers who use an identical or confusingly similar trademark in relation to the registered goods or services.
+A Trade mark registration grants the proprietor exclusive rights to use the Trade mark in relation to the goods and/or services in respect of which it is registered, for an indefinite period of time (provided renewal dates are met and the Trade mark put to genuine use).

-In many instances companies opt to delay seeking trademark protection until they have been trading for a few years.
-This can mean that despite having spent significant time and money on branding and marketing, another company may have pre-empted them in securing a registration for the identical or closely similar trademark.
+In many instances, companies opt to delay seeking Trade mark protection until they have been trading for a few years.
+This can mean that despite having spent significant time and money on branding and marketing, another company may have pre-empted them in securing a registration for an identical or closely similar Trade mark.
 The fact that registration will not be available, will diminish the value of their asset, and make it more challenging and costly to defend/enforce their rights.
 In some cases, it may also involve rebranding.